 I have always loved to repurpose things.
 I’m not sure why I find it so gratifying but I do.
 It feels like a bit of genius and originality I suppose.
 The same goes for upcycling.
 Unlike recycling which reprocessing something to a different usable state (like into compost or new metal or plastic objects) upcycling is the process of giving something a new life still using its current form.
 I love doing this too.
 Some of my favorite upcycling projects during my partnership with Silk have included a Milk Carton Rainbow Piñata, Milk Carton Herb Gardens, and Milk Carton Garden Lanterns.
 All very fun to make and utilitarian too.
 This Milk Carton Bird Feeder stayed on a tree outside my home office from last summer until a violent windstorm finally claimed it in the past few weeks.

-Today’s project is a simple one however quite possibly the most directly useable: Easy DIY Milk Carton Baskets.
-Though we do recycle our milk cartons we go through a lot of milk in our house weekly.
-If I can think of something creative to do with the cartons vs. recycling them I like to repurpose them.
+Today’s DIY craft project is a simple one, however quite possibly the most directly useable: DIY Milk Carton Baskets.
+Though we do recycle our milk cartons, we go through a lot of milk in our house weekly.
+If I can think of something creative to do with the cartons vs. recycling them, I like to repurpose them.

 Full size milk cartons (1 per mini basket)

 Xacto knife or sharp scissors

 Fully rinse and drain milk carton; allow to dry.